 Whether you’re giving a speech to hundreds or showing a PowerPoint to five co-workers, we’re here to help you deliver a powerful, engaging presentation.
-In this post, we’ll highlight 30 tips to help you plan, write, and deliver a presentation that is clear, thoughtful, and engaging.
+In this post, we’ll highlight 30 tips to help you improve your presentation skills.
+Read about how to plan, write, and deliver a presentation that is clear, thoughtful, and engaging.

 Planning your presentation

 Once you learn that you’re delivering a presentation, it’s time to plan what exactly you’re going to present.
 Figure out the scope of your topic early on, and you’ll make the most of your time when creating the presentation

 1. Create a mind map to explore the sub-topics of your topic.

 Rekindle your knowledge of the subject by creating a mind map, or diagram, that shows all of the different ideas relating to the topic.
 Refreshing your understanding will help you feel more confident about delivering the presentation and will give you ideas for points you want to make.